 Missions We Support

-2015 Mission visits:
+2015 Mission Visits

-January 25, the Rev. John Russell Stanger, Director of Parity (formerly know as Presbyterian Welcome) located in NYC, was our preacher.
+The Rev. John Russell Stanger, Director of Parity (formerly know as Presbyterian Welcome) located in NYC, was our preacher.
 He spoke about Parity’s new direction, an organization seeking to reconcile sexuality, gender identity, and spirituality in diverse communities.

-November 8, we welcomed Elizabeth Turk, who with her husband, Dan, has served as PC(USA) mission co-worker in Madagascar since 1997 with the FJKM church, PC(USA)'s partner church in Madagascar.
+We welcomed Elizabeth Turk, who with her husband, Dan, has served as PC(USA) mission co-worker in Madagascar since 1997 with the FJKM church, PC(USA)'s partner church in Madagascar.
 Dan has a PhD in forestry and serves the FJKM in the fields of agriculture and forestry.
 Elizabeth is a nurse with a Master's in Public Health.
 She works with the FJKM in community health helping in the areas of safe drinking water and maternal and child health.
 She also serves as a member of the FJKM National AIDS Committee.
 They have 2 children: Robert is a sophomore in college, and Frances is a junior in high school.
 Elizabeth grew up a missionary child in the Democratic Republic of Congo.

 2015 Mission Disbursements